brandalston/OBCT/README.md

 # Optimal Binary Classification Trees

-Code for the paper "Mixed Integer Linear Optimization Formulations for Learning Optimal Binary Classification Trees".
+Code for the paper [Mixed Integer Linear Optimization Formulations for Learning Optimal Binary Classification Trees"](hyperlink)

-This code uses python3 (version 3.6 and higher) and requires the Gurobi9.x solver.
-Required packages are outlined in `requirements.txt`.
+This code uses python3 (version 3.6 and higher) and requires the [Gurobi9.x](https://www.gurobi.com/downloads/gurobi-optimizer-eula/) solver.
+Required python packages are outlined in `requirements.txt`.

 ***
 ***

-# Summary of Repository
+## Summary of Repository
+- `Code` contains the code of the formulations **MCF1**, **MCF2**, **CUT1**, **CUT2** and **AGHA**
+  - `OBCT.py` contains the formulations of each model for solving using Gurobi9.x
+  - `model_runs.py` contains the code necessary to create, solve, and report results of each instance called by the user
+  - `TREE.py` creates the necessary tree information including path, child, and other information
+  - `SPEED_UP.py` contains the code for the callbacks used in user fractional separation procedures
+  - `RESULTS.py` contains the code for viewing model decision variable results and generating the .csv results files among other model results

 - `results_figures` contains the generated .png files for experimental results
-- `results_data_files` contains the generated .csv files for experimental results
+- `results_files` stores the generated .csv files with model metrics
 - `Datasets` contains the datasets used for generating experimental results.
 It should also be used as the folder where user datasets are stored

 ***